jfasch/jfasch-home/about/site/work-in-progress/fh-joanneum/index.rst

 * **Programming language alternatives**.
 Embedded applications are historically written in C/C++ which is hard.
-It is often more appropriate to prototype functionality in a more higher level language like `Python <https://www.python.org/>`__, or even use that as final production language.
+It is often more appropriate to prototype functionality in a higher level language like `Python <https://www.python.org/>`__, or even use that as final production language.

 Embedded Computing 1
 --------------------